Open-Neo/OdysseyXL/model-cards/odysseyxl-3.0.md

 The journey doesn’t stop here.
 Future plans for OdysseyXL include:

 - Expanding datasets further to encompass rare and unique themes.
-- Development of OdysseyXL 4.0 with multimodal capabilities.
+- Development of OdysseyXL 4.0 with plans for an Ultra series for 2.0+
 - Optimization for mobile and edge devices.

 ---